Invited Review Service

 How to contact us

-discussion where an Independent Review is under consideration.
+Invited Review is under consideration.
 The initial approach should

-be made to the IRS manager, Diana Chan, by the organisation’s Medical
+be made to the IRS Manager by the organisation’s Medical

-Director with the knowledge of the Chief
+Director with the knowledge of the Chief Executive.

-Professor Poole and Diana Chan will help draft terms of reference for individual reviews.
+Professor Poole will help draft terms of reference for Invited

+Reviews.
 We believe that identification of appropriate terms of

 reference is an essential element of a high quality review.